ravivyas84/nextjs-blog/posts/a-plan-is-not-a-roadmap.md

 A product roadmap always shares and takes into account the vision of the product.
 From there, it defines why the product is needed, and at a high level (think features, not user stories) what will be built, and ideally should identify a few personas of users.
 This is to help identify who the product is being built for.

+---

+If you liked this short post you might find this post useful: [5 Things You Need Before Building The Product Roadmap]("/5-things-you-need-before-building-the-product-roadmap")